Emergency Drills and Exercises

 Upcoming Districtwide Emergency Drills

-- The 2020 Fall Semester Districtwide EARTHQUAKE ShakeOut Drill will take place on Thursday, October 15, 2020, at 10:15 a.m.
+- The 2020 Fall Semester Districtwide EARTHQUAKE ShakeOut Drill took place on Thursday, October 15, 2020, at 10:15 a.m.
 On-campus staff at LA Unified sites should Drop-Cover-Hold On and review other emergency actions during that week.
 Students and staff participating in remote learning are encouraged to participate and Drop-Cover-Hold on - this is an excellent chance to practice proper procedures from a different location and ShakeOut posters make great Zoom backgrounds (save as jpg)!

 - The 2020 Fall Semester Radio Test conducted in conjunction with districtwide emergency drills will take place on Tuesday, October 13, 2020, beginning at 10:00 a.m.
 The updated Emergency Radio Communication Tree is available.
 A communications test of all District employee and parent/guardian phone numbers will also be conducted that day via Blackboard Connect.
 Please calendar these drills.